TJBrunson/War/README.md

 final card as the tie breaker.
 If that is still a tie, the player that is out of cards loses becasue he ran out of cards.
 4. If number of players not divisible by 52, add remainder of cards to first winner's pile
+5. If a player cannot play in a tie breaker or runs out of cards, remove them from player pool to shorten loop runs

 ### -- Tests --
 1. Check that deck builds correctly